BS7858 Security Vetting

 Employers are also required to open up a screening file for each individual.
 They must keep it for 7 years after the person has stopped working for them.

-Having a single standard across the UK is very helpful.
-It means that the public can be sure that the security staff they come across are checked as far as possible.
-Employers can have peace of mind knowing that the people working for them are as trustworthy as they can be.
+Having one single standard across the UK is very helpful.
+It means that the public can be sure that the security staff they come across have been checked.
+It also offers employers peace of mind, knowing that the people working for them have had employment background screening checks.

 Reducing the risk in this way is vital for employers.
-Providing unstable staff to an event or dishonest people for a shop could cause serious damage to the companies image.
+Providing unsuitable staff to an event could put clients and the general public in danger and damage organisations’ reputations.

 BS7858 Vetting Procedure

 The standard also requires that breaks in employment of more than 31 days are fully explained.
-For most people, it could simply be periods of unemployment.
-Possibly an extra long holiday.
-Maybe even a sabbatical or a period of studying away from the workplace.
-For others, however, any long period out of work may mean something more sinister.
-Maybe a prison sentence or being held on remand.
+For most people, it could simply be periods of unemployment – like a gap year, a sabbatical or a period of studying away from the workplace.
+For others, however, a long period out of work could be a red flag, like a prison sentence or being held on remand.

-Previously only 2 personal referees were required for this.
-Now documentary proof is required.
-Utility bills, bank statements, and correspondence including 1 character reference covering a gap in employment.
+Previously only 2 personal referees were required for this standard.
+Now, documentary proof is required.
+Utility bills, bank statements, and correspondence, including one character reference to cover a gap in employment.

 There are a large number of items to check.
 Employee vetting is a fairly complex administrative issue.
 It is not easy to find and gather all of the information needed.
-Then this information must be analysed correctly.
-The problems for the smaller employer are added to when they also are required to access external services rarely such as credit check firms.
-The smaller companies will face higher costs as they tend to have a low volume of service use.
+This information must then be analysed correctly.
+This can prove problematic for smaller employers when they need to access external services, such as credit check firms.
+Smaller companies typically face higher costs as they tend to have a lower volume of service use.

-The break in employment requirements also causes problems.
-The most common must surely be the housewife or husband who returns to work after a period of looking after young children.
-This will show up during BS7858 screening.
-They will need to explain their absence from the workforce and a personal referee.
-The amount of documentary evidence around the break is, after all, likely to be scarce if they have not claimed benefits.
+In checking terms, a break in employment requirements can also cause problems.
+A common break that many experience is a return to work after a period of looking after young children.
+This will be revealed during this screening.
+They will need to explain their absence from the workforce and provide a personal referee.
+The amount of documentary evidence around the break is likely to be scarce if they have not claimed benefits during this time.

 What is BS7858?